 She shared several facts and directions as concerns over coronavirus reached concerned parents across the globe.
 Patty then shared several rememberings and directions to follow, including one very powerful antidote to fear.

 After mentioning several trusted sources that parents could turn to for accurate and up to date information, Patty talked about why news of the coronavirus has impacted us so hard.

-Why Does Coping During Coronavirus It Feel So Hard?
+Why Does Coping During Covid Feel So Hard?

 As schools closed and figures of those who have contracted the virus rose, fear spread too.

 We fear for our children's safety, and in our normal lives, Patty said, and most of us are not used to confronting the possibility of death.
 This could be why fear around coronavirus and COVID-19 has shaken so many of us.

 For others, the sense of threat is a trigger.

 The effects of fear that makes us forget our wisdom, forget that people care about us and forget to reach out, Patty says.

 But to cope well, she said, parents must fight those fears.